 So, how many sides do you need?
 That depends ultimately on the nature of the project.
 The more sides in your cylinder, the smoother the curve.
 If you plan to turn the cylinder blank round, more sides also mean less waste, because you can use thinner stock to construct the blank.
 On the other hand, if you want the cylinder to have an angular, faceted look, use fewer sides.

 For a simple column, setting up to use the bit is as simple as the joint is strong.
 In your router table, install the proper bit for the number of sides (or staves) in your cylinder.
-Set the bit’s cutting height to leave a small (say, 1/32"), flat bearing surface on the workpiece, as shown in the photo at right.
+Set the bit’s cutting height to leave a small (say, 1⁄32 "), flat bearing surface on the workpiece, as shown in the photo below.

 After routing all the staves for the cylinder, apply glue to the routed edges, stand the staves on end, and clamp them together with band clamps.
 If you have a lot of sides to assemble, a pair of scrapwood discs that fit inside the cylinder will help keep it round.